3 month old baby: Development, growth and milestones

 About the expert:

 Dr Alexis Missick is an experienced General Practitioner who works with UK Meds.
-Dr Missick has worked in the NHS for over 10 years and has 6 years experience working internationally, mostly in the Caribbean.
-Her approach in General practice to prioritise helping patients better understand their health and engage in the process of improving it.
-She empowers her patients via patient education to share in their journey to better patient health and has lots of experience and knowledge relating to hair loss.
+Dr Missick has worked in the NHS for over 10 years and has 6 years of experience working internationally, mostly in the Caribbean.
+Her approach in General practice is to prioritise helping patients better understand their health and engage in the process of improving it.
+She empowers her patients via patient education to share in their journey to better patient health.
+She has lots of experience and knowledge relating to hair loss.

 Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us